ChryssaNab/Handwriting-Recognition/Character_Recognition/README.md

 ### [**Setup**](#) <a name="setup"></a>

-**1.** We assume that Python3 is already installed on the system and the Dead Sea Scrolls (DDS) database is downloaded.
+**1.** We assume that Python3 is already installed on the system.
+The code has been specifically tested on Python version 3.10.

 **2.** Clone this repository: